 Step 1 prepares the audio portion (Audio CD part) of the CD Extra layout.
-Media Maker selects it automatically when you open the new CD Extra layout as described above.
+NTI Media Maker 9 selects it automatically when you open the new CD Extra layout as described above.
+Please refer to Chapter 5 for specific instructions on working with audio track layouts.
 Once you have created and saved your audio track layout then click the Step 2 button to move to the data portion of the CD Extra layout.